rogerboesch/rogerboesch.github.io/_posts/2024-11-18-nmea-for-avp.md

 ### What’s Next?

-As the project evolves, I aim to refine the interface, add features like collision detection, and explore opportunities to extend the system for outdoor use.
+As the project evolves, I aim to refine the interface, add more features, and explore opportunities to extend the system for outdoor use.
 The ultimate goal is to create a robust tool that any sailor can use to enhance their adventures on the water.

 If you’re interested in AR, maritime technology, or just love sailing, I’d love to hear your thoughts.
-Let’s shape the future of sailing and AR together!